TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> Long story short, it's for a fully functional Jenkins environment, covering all the necessary aspects from Source Code Management to Pipeline Orchestration
+> In short, it's for a fully functional Jenkins environment, covering all the necessary aspects from Source Code Management to Pipeline Orchestration

 </br>